 Phillips Laboratory

 The answer to the question, “what makes organisms the way that they are?”, has two components.
 The first is the mechanistic or proximate answer, which is based on genetics, cell biology, development, neurobiology, and environmental context.
 The second is the evolutionary or ultimate answer, which is based on natural selection, mutation, genetic drift, migration, and historical contingency.
 Fully addressing either of these components requires that they both be carefully investigated and integrated with one another.
+We seek to both understand fundamental underpinnings of biological process and to apply these insights to improve human health and longevity.

 The other side to this equation is understanding how the genetic system itself is molded by the evolutionary process.
 To investigate this, we use experimental evolution and whole genome analysis within laboratory populations of nematodes to identify the genetic basis of the response to selection, and theoretical approaches to study the evolution of gene interaction systems and suites of coevolving traits.

-A recent talk by Patrick about aging.
+A talk by Patrick about aging.